-Once the boundaries need no further refinement, you can finish the segmentation by clicking the "Continue to Model Trimming" button.
+Once the boundaries need no further refinement, you can finish the segmentation by clicking the "Continue to Align Teeth" button.
 This applies the changes made and separates the teeth from the 3D scan being able to move them.
+This operation may also take a while.